nicolashaan/openapi-playground-android-app/app/docs/SpacesApi.md

 <a name="searchSpaces"></a>
 # **searchSpaces**
-> MultiSpaceLookupResponse searchSpaces(query, state, maxResults, spaceFields, expansions)
+> MultiSpaceLookupResponseEntity searchSpaces(query, state, maxResults, spaceFields, expansions)

 Search for Spaces